 If the key size is not specified, some algorithms have pre-defined defaults.
-For example, RSA keys for use as DNSSEC zone signing keys have a default size of 1024 bits; RSA keys for use as key signing keys (KSKs, generated with -f KSK) default to 2048 bits.
+For instance, RSA keys have a default size of 2048 bits.

 Compatibility mode: generates an old-style key, without any timing metadata.
 By default, dnssec-keygen will include the key's creation date in the metadata stored with the private key, and other dates may be set there as well (publication date, activation date, etc).
 Keys that include this data may be incompatible with older versions of BIND; the $-\mathbb{C}$ option suppresses them.